nikwithak/tailwag/README.md

 $> tailwag deploy [-c ./tailwag.toml]

 # Managing multiple applications in a monorepo, OR split across services
 ```

 ## Tenets [Opinionated Framework]

-- [ ] The data structure is the most important piece of an application.
-This
+- [ ] The data model is the most important part of an application, and therefore
+      it's essential to make it consistent and easy to modify.
+This framework
-      framework seeks to make it simple and fast to define the core data
+      seeks to make it simple and fast to define the core data structures needed
-      structures needed for an application, and handle the standard
+      for an application, and handle the standard infrastructure patterns needed
-      infrastructure patterns needed to support it.
+      to support it.
-- [ ] Focus on Ergonomics - I should be able to manage all aspects of a data
+- [ ] Focus on Ergonomics - Tailwag enables you to define all aspects of a data
       type from its definition.
-Custom overrides of functionality should be
+Custom overrides of functionality should be easy
-      simple for customization.
+      for customization.
 Validation, when possible.
-Rely heavily on
+Rely heavily on traits and
       derive macros.
+Zero effort for the default case, but easy to override
+      behavior.
 - [ ] Define things in terms of Data.
 Data Types have a Data Source model and a
       Data Output model.
 Sources I want to support:
   - REST API
   - User Input (web forms)
-  - Triggers (ASYNC queued task)
+  - Triggers (ASYNC queued tasks)
   - Triggers (SYNC webhook)
 - [ ] All data types should have a customizable access policy.
+With policies
+      enabled, data will be filtered automatically, with sensible defaults.

 ### Roadmap

 - [ ] #[magic] macros that will give sensible defaults given only a basic
       struct.
+Per the above tenet to favor derive macros and traits,
+      the #[magic] macro will primarily just add a bunch of derive macros.
 - [ ]
 - [ ]
 - [ ]